Everything in its right place šŸŽ¼

 Comparing musical tastes

-Let’s have some fun with the Spotify data.
+Let’s have some fun with the Spotify snapshot.

 Click me!